 Instruction.
-Juice the ginger first to that all is flushed out by the other veggies.
-Add ice cubes in the summer.
+Juice the ginger first so that it’s flushed out by the other veggies.
+Add ice cubes to the juice in the summer.

 Most fresh vegetable juice is nutritious and beneficial.
-However, some juice recipes are can be used for specific purposes.
+However, some recipes are recommended for specific purposes.
 Here are a few examples.

 Juicing for weight loss